paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2006-11-11-moblogging_results.markdown

 * Finally, the HTML (or XML) that the phone spits out is very poor and unstructured -- being a single `<img>` and `<span>` element.
 There is also nowhere that you can actually edit this template (at least to my knowledge).

 Another problem, relevant to this topic, and equally as annoying, is that if I rotated or altered an image in any way on the phone, it's 'received' date was updated to the time I performed that action (i.e. the modified date became the created date).
-I have yet to see if this effects the EXIF data on these images, but again, this was totally unexpected, and damned annoying -- especially given the new 'Browse by date' view that you can choose when browsing photos.
+I have yet to see if this effects the Exif data on these images, but again, this was totally unexpected, and damned annoying -- especially given the new 'Browse by date' view that you can choose when browsing photos.
 Right now, and because of this issue, it's a totally meaningless option.

 ## Looking for Alternatives
 In short, this experiment has ended in failure.
 I actually enjoyed the idea of keeping a moblog, and when it worked, it worked well, but those times were few and far between.
 The whole experience was hampered by ill-conceived software that has been badly implemented.
 Until this improves, I will need to find an alternative method of quickly posting photos direct from my mobile, which I am still interested in doing.